aptech/docs/docs/fred_tags_series.rst

 .. function:: x = fred_tags_series(tag_names[, ...])

     :param tag_names: A semicolon delimited list of tag names that series match all of. required, no default value.

          Example value: 'slovenia;food'.
-Filter results to series having both tags 'slovenia' and 'food'.See the related request fred/tags.
+Filter results to series having both tags 'slovenia' and 'food'.See the related request :func:`fred_tags`.

     :type tag_names: String

     :param exclude_tag_names: A semicolon delimited list of tag names that series match none of. optional, no default value.

          Example value: 'alchohol;quarterly'.
 Filter results to series having neither tag 'alchohol' nor tag 'quarterly'.

     :type exclude_tag_names: String

     :param realtime_start: The start of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_start: YYYY-MM-DD formatted string

     :param realtime_end: The end of the real-time period.
-For more information, see Real-Time Periods. optional, default: today's date
+For more information, see Remarks. optional, default: today's date

     :type realtime_end: YYYY-MM-DD formatted string